null

 3. Transverse Plane

 The imaginary line of the transverse plane splits your body in half at the waist, separating your upper (superior) and lower (inferior) halves.
 Movements parallel to this line are in the transverse plane.
-Transverse activities typically involve rotation of your torso.
+Transverse activities typically involve the rotation of your torso.
 They also include pronation and supination of your forearms and feet and horizontal abduction and adduction of your shoulders.

 Traditional strength training tends to focus on the sagittal and frontal planes.
 Movement in the transverse plane is the least common for most people, including athletes.
 Most sports injuries occur from a rotational force.
 So if you're getting ready to pick up a tennis racket again or hit the golf course, it's vital to adjust your body to transverse movements.